-- Complete at least one honors class per semester. - Complete one honors forum per semester, unless otherwise approved by the academic dean. - Complete required leadership course. - Complete a cumulative total of 20 hours of documented community service.
-For more information, contact the Office of Academic Affairs at 601-484-8814.
+- Complete at least one honors class per semester for a minimum of three semesters. - Complete one honors forum per semester, unless otherwise approved by the academic dean. - Complete required leadership course. - Complete a cumulative total of 20 hours of documented community service.

+For more information, contact The Phil Hardin Foundation Honors College at 601-484-8822.